kndm/iati-diff/README.md

 # Output

-IATI-Diff produces a .csv file with the differences on each file that can be found in the /differences folder, each difference file is named after its IATI-identifier
+IATI-Diff produces a .xml file with the differences found on each activity compared to its datastore counterpart.
+The output files can be found in the /differences/ folder, named after its IATI-Identifier.